 Transfers, shown in Figure 3, are students who reside within one school boundary and are assigned to the school associated with that boundary (base school) but attend a school within a different boundary (attending school).
-Transfer In membership numbers include students that attend an FCPS school and reside outside Fairfax.
-County and the City of Fairfax.
-Transfer out membership numbers do not include students that attend an FCPS school and reside outside Fairfax County and the City of Fairfax.
+Transfer In membership numbers include students that attend an FCPS school and reside outside Fairfax County and the City of Fairfax.
 Transfer out membership numbers do not include students that attend an FCPS school and reside outside Fairfax County and the City of Fairfax.
 Net transfer is a term used to describe the difference between student transfers in and transfers out of a school.
 Transfers also include students who reside outside the school division but attend a school in the school division.